 Library class meets once a week for the entire 5th grade year and once a week for one trimester in 6th grade.
 The program is designed to develop and expand student reading interests through weekly booktalks, discussion, and author visits, and to strengthen student research skills.
 Students learn the fundamentals of sound academic research; they learn to use and evaluate library resources in print and online; and they learn the role libraries play in a democratic society.

-Sixth grade Science is titled “Matter, Energy and the Environment.”
-The course provides an introduction to chemistry and physics with environmental science woven throughout.
-Highlights include units on toxicology (how chemicals impact our environment and human health and what we can do to minimize the impact), a cross-curricular unit on energy with a focus on sustainability (i.e., wind and solar), and green engineering, culminating in a project in which we investigate the nature of light, how it is harnessed for electricity through the solar panels on our roof, and finally, the designing and building of solar-powered cars.
+Sixth grade Science provides an introduction to chemistry and physics with environmental science woven throughout.
+Highlights include a unit on toxicology in which students study how chemicals impact our environment and human health and what we can do to minimize the impact; an energy unit with a cross-curricular focus on sustainability, for example wind and solar power; and a green-engineering unit investigating the nature of light, how it is harnessed for electricity through the solar panels on our school roof, and the designing and building of solar-powered cars.